Python

 Python installed with Homebrew

-You can check if python was installed with Homebrew.
+You can check if Python was installed with Homebrew.
 It will be listed among the Homebrew-installed packages:

 $ brew list | grep python